Visgean/pdfs-rename/README.md

 ### Usage:

 ```
-usage: pdfs-rename [-h] [--rename] [--from_text] pdfs [pdfs ...]
+usage: pdfs-rename [-h] [--rename] [--extract] pdfs [pdfs ...]

 positional arguments:
   pdfs        list of filenames to rename

 optional arguments:
-  --rename     actually rename files
+  -h, --help  show this help message and exit
+  --rename    rename the files, on default we only print extracted filenames
-  --from_text  extract new name from text
+  --extract   extract new name from text
 ```